JochenFM/Milestone_2/README.md

 ### 7.3.
 Ackowledgments

-Memory game tutorials on the web, especially by [WebDevSimplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [PortEXE](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) were a tremendous help.
-PortEXE does a great job explaining the Fisher-Yates algorithm, for instance, as well as a number of other
+* Memory game tutorials on the web, especially by [WebDevSimplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [PortEXE](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) were a tremendous help.
+PortEXE does a great job explaining the suffle function based on the Fisher-Yates algorithm, for instance.
+ The functions loops backwards through array with n cases from the
+    last element (n-1) down to the first (1), and for each  iteration a random integer is created which is greater than/equal to 0 and less than or equal to i which is what
+    I am using to iterate through the array.
+And then the random item in the array is exchanged with the one I am currently on - they are switched or shuffled.
+    Due to looping backwards through the array, it is not i++ but i--

+Similar path is taken by Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 31:07 min), also using CSS grid property 'order' and Math.random()
+although slightly different as shuffle() is wrapped inside an extra pair of parenthesis which makes it into a IIFE=Immediately Invoked Function Expression which means that function will be executed right after its definition.

-I was further inspired by Sandra [Israel-Ovirih's](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) and Marina [Ferreira's](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) tutorials which provided helpful explanations.
+* I was further inspired by Sandra [Israel-Ovirih's](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) and Marina [Ferreira's](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) tutorials which provided helpful explanations.

-Page redirect between index.html and prize.html in JS was taken from [tutorialrepublic](https://www.tutorialrepublic.com/faq/how-to-redirect-to-another-web-page-using-jquery.php) and edited to suit my needs.
+* Page redirect between index.html and prize.html in JS was taken from [tutorialrepublic](https://www.tutorialrepublic.com/faq/how-to-redirect-to-another-web-page-using-jquery.php) and edited to suit my needs.

-Centering the mute and play buttons horizontally and vertically is inspired by [w3schools](https://www.w3schools.com/howto/howto_css_center_button.asp), whilst the JS for both buttons to function properly was inspired by Adam Khoury's [tutorial](https://www.youtube.com/watch?v=hsSXzdn_0Gg) and edited to fit my code.
+* Centering the mute and play buttons horizontally and vertically is inspired by [w3schools](https://www.w3schools.com/howto/howto_css_center_button.asp).

-The idea for active card on click is from Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 11:33min)
+* The idea for active card on click is from Marina [Ferreira](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=681s) (from 11:33min)

-Thanks also to tutors Samantha Dartnell, Alan McGee, and Michael Park for going with me through the play/pause and un/mute functions in JS even although issues persisted, to Tim Nelson for for invaluable help in solving 404 errors of my sound files, and to Johann Alberts for giving me the right clues for solving CSS issues with cursor and portrait gallery in prize.html.
+* Thanks also to tutors Samantha Dartnell, Alan McGee, and Michael Park for going with me through the play/pause and un/mute functions in JS even although issues persisted, to Tim Nelson for for invaluable help in solving 404 errors of my sound files, and to Johann Alberts for giving me the right clues for solving CSS issues with cursor and portrait gallery in prize.html.
 Thanks also to my fellow students on Slack, especially those who also coded memory games in the past.

-A special thank to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code and especially for going through some tricky JS issues with me.
+* A special thank to my mentor [Adegbenga Adeye](https://github.com/deye9) for commenting on earlier versions of my code and especially for going through some tricky JS issues with me.